dpoarch/code-challenge-fed-test/README.md

 ## Why did you choose the packages you installed (or why did you not use any)?
-- I chose to install a package called next-sass that is designed to work with next js.
+- I chose to install a package called next-sass that is designed to work with Next.js.

 ## How long did this work take you?
 - About 4 hours.
 I set a timer and stopped when it hit 4 hours.